colinaut/alpinejs-plugin-simple-validate/README.md

 ## Directive x-required

-The x-required directive is used on a field if you want to toggle required depending on another field value or other variable.
+Depreciated just use base AlpineJS `:required`; x-required will be removed in version 1.8

-* x-required="expression" — evaluates the expression as a boolean function to toggle required on the element
+~~The x-required directive is used on a field if you want to toggle required depending on another field value or other variable.~~

-* x-required:name="'value'" — this shorthand allows you to easily test if a another named field has a particular value set.
-If it does have the value than it sets required to true.
+* ~~x-required="expression" — evaluates the expression as a boolean function to toggle required on the element~~

-*Note: basic Alpine allows toggling with `:required="expression"` and this will work.
-However, x-required has an advantage is it immediately updates `valid` in formData when the expression changes.
-Whereas changing the required attribute only updates formData on the blur/change event.*
+* ~~x-required:name="'value'" — this shorthand allows you to easily test if a another named field has a particular value set.
+If it does have the value than it sets required to true.~~

 ## Magic functions